Abdy01/DVWA-Walkthrough/File-Inclusion/README.md

 ## About

-> Some web applications allow the user to specify input that is used directly into file streams or allows the user to upload files to the server.\n
+> Some web applications allow the user to specify input that is used directly into file streams or allows the user to upload files to the server.<br />
 > At a later time the web application accesses the user supplied input in the web applications context.
-By doing this, the web application is allowing the potential for malicious file execution.\n
+By doing this, the web application is allowing the potential for malicious file execution.<br />
 > If the file chosen to be included is local on the target machine, it is called "Local File Inclusion (LFI).
-But files may also be included on other machines, which then the attack is a "Remote File Inclusion (RFI).\n
+But files may also be included on other machines, which then the attack is a "Remote File Inclusion (RFI).<br />
 > When RFI is not an option. using another vulnerability with LFI (such as file upload and directory traversal) can often achieve the same effect.
 >
 > Note, the term "file inclusion" is not the same as "arbitrary file access" or "file disclosure".